-5.16 The Social Partners accept that from time to time it may be necessary for work permits to be issued for limited periods and pledge to support personnel policies and training which are designed to reduce the continued long term dependence on non-nationals.
+5.20 The Social Partners accept that from time to time it may be necessary for work permits to be issued for limited periods and pledge to support personnel policies and training which are designed to reduce the continued long term dependence on non-nationals.

-OCCUPATIONAL SAFETY AND HEALTH IN THE WORK PLACE, INCLUDING HIV/AIDS AND OTHER LIFE THREATENING ILLNESSES
+OCCUPATIONAL SAFETY AND HEALTH IN THE WORK PLACE, INCLUDING HIV AND AIDS AND OTHER LIFE THREATENING ILLNESSES

-- 5.17 The Social Partners acknowledge that disabilities and absences through illness are costly at the levels of the worker, enterprise and state, and therefore agree to co-operate to promote health awareness programmes with a view to building well-being and morale and preventing loss of workers' productivity due to disability and unavoidable illnesses. - 5.18 The Social Partners agree to develop a meaningful tripartite approach to confront the new and varied occupational health and safety challenges that affect the workplace, particularly repetitive strain injuries and mental health disorders.
+5.21 The Social Partners acknowledge that disabilities and absences through illness are costly at the levels of the worker, enterprise and state, and therefore agree to co-operate to promote health awareness programmes with a view to building well-being and morale and preventing loss of workers' productivity due to disability and unavoidable illnesses.

-- 5. 19 The Social Partners recognise that the high costs associated with work-related injuries, accidents, chronic and degenerative diseases, life threatening illnesses and general ill health continue to place an unacceptably high burden upon individual workers, enterprises and the national economy - 5.20 The Social Partners believe, legislative imperatives apart, that it is in the interest of all enterprises to make provision for the functioning of effective safety committees. - 5.21 The Social Partners agree to promote, as a matter of priority, a workplace safety and health culture including such attitudes and practices as are conducive to the maintenance of a safe and healthy working environment, and which by extension, will exert a positive influence on the behaviour of individuals outside their places of work. - 5.22 The Social Partners recognise in particular that an unchecked expansion of the population suffering from HIV/AIDS and other life threatening illnesses will be reflected increasingly in the work place, and that such a phenomenon will have far-reaching social and economic consequences, including additional demands on the allocation of state funds to meet the attendant cost of drugs, health care, counselling and welfare support. - 5.23 The Social Partners acknowledge that there will be implications for all enterprises including the potential for reduced levels of productivity and increased replacement costs consequent upon the decimation of the skills and knowledge of those workers affected by HIV/AIDS and other life threatening illnesses. - 5.24 The Social Partners subscribe to the view that the education of the entire work force provides the best possible defence against the potential impact of HIV/AIDS and other life threatening illnesses on the economy and the resultant devastation of the quality of life for Barbadians. - 5.25 The Social Partners also believe that a tripartite approach to deal with HIV/AIDS and other life threatening illnesses in the work place is desirable, and therefore agree to support the work of those existing agencies which are already either providing the public with educational material or offering services to those suffering from HIV/AIDS or other life threatening illnesses.
+- 5.22 The Social Partners agree to develop a meaningful tripartite approach to confront the new and varied occupational health and safety challenges that affect the work place, particularly repetitive strain injuries and mental health disorders. - 5.23 The Social Partners recognise that the high costs associated with work-related injuries, accidents, chronic and degenerative diseases, life threatening illnesses and general ill health continue to place an unacceptably high burden upon individual workers, enterprises and the national economy. - 5.24 The Social Partners believe, legislative imperatives apart, that it is in the interest of all enterprises to make provision for the functioning of effective safety committees. - 5.25 The Social Partners agree to promote, as a matter of priority, a work place safety and health culture including such attitudes and practices as are conducive to the maintenance of a safe and healthy working environment, and which by extension, will exert a positive influence on the behaviour of individuals outside their places of work. - 5.26 The Social Partners recognise in particular that an unchecked expansion of the population suffering from HIV and AIDS and other life threatening illnesses will be reflected increasingly in the work place, and that such a phenomenon will have far-reaching social and economic consequences, including additional demands on the allocation of state funds to meet the attendant cost of drugs, health care, counselling and welfare support. - 5.27 The Social Partners acknowledge that there will be implications for all enterprises including the potential for reduced levels of productivity and increased replacement costs consequent upon the decimation of the skills and knowledge of those workers affected by HIV and AIDS and other life threatening illnesses. - 5.28 The Social Partners subscribe to the view that the education of the entire work force, including the informal sector, provides the best possible defence against the potential impact of HIV and AIDS and other life threatening illnesses on the economy and the resultant devastation of the quality of life for Barbadians.
+The Social Partners believe that all educational programmes should reflect gender equality.